-In early 2018, Infosys surveyed more than 1,000 senior management level executives working in large organizations around the world with more than 5,000 employees and over $1 billion in annual revenue.
-That research on their digital evolution included responses from dozens of logistics industry executives.
+In early 2018, Infosys surveyed more than 1,000 senior management-level executives working in large organizations around the world, defined as those with more than 5,000 employees and over $1 billion in annual revenue.
+That research on digital evolution included responses from dozens of automotive industry executives.

 Based on that survey, we produced a report — The New Champions of Digital Disruption: Incumbent Organizations — showing that incumbent organizations (as opposed to digital natives) fall into three clusters determined by their progress along the digital transformation journey:

 Knowing that many organizations are rapidly intensifying their digital transformation efforts, Infosys conducted a new survey in November 2018 to gauge the pace of that change.
 The automotive industry shows greater progress than the overall pool of respondents.
 A large percentage of auto companies moved from the explorer category to the visionary category.
 In contrast, the survey generally found that it was easier to jump to the explorer level, but that reaching visionary status was significantly more difficult.

 This transition is even more critical as major tech companies start to redefine the automotive industry.
 Auto companies have already led several industrial revolutions and now must now catch up with the newest one.

 Almost every incumbent automotive company is being pushed by disruptors or peers to digitally transform as connected, autonomous, shared and electric become the new mandate.
 Many companies will survive only if they become digital transformation visionaries.

 Some incumbents, unable to keep up with the pace of technological change, have already succumbed to competitive pressures.
 Many more in the auto industry will likely fall by the wayside.

 To avoid being blindsided by competitors and to stay relevant, companies must find ways to transform their products, processes and business models using digitally-enabled approaches and technologies.